ErpNetDocs/webclient/introduction/how-to/ui-customization/customize-fields.md

 ![Pictures](pictures/Reorder_Rename_20_01.png)

+### Translate a column

-You can supply a translation in a language of your choice with the translate button in the **Rename** window.
+You can also add a **translation** in a language of your choice with the **Translate** button.

+When the language of the platform is changed, it will reflect this translation automatically.

 ![Pictures](pictures/Rename_Translation_23_01.png)